baleada/docs/src/prose/logic/classes-overview.md

 In Baleada Logic, lots of UI logic is implemented in [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 Classes are designed to collocate pieces of related state, and provide methods for working with that state.

-Unlike Baleada Logic's [pipes], which are more like utility functions, classes are tailor-made for pretty specific browser-based UI features.
+Unlike Baleada Logic's [pipes](/docs/logic/pipes-overview), which are more like utility functions, classes are tailor-made for pretty specific browser-based UI features.

 Here's a quick example of how you would construct and use one of the classes to manage some of the state needed for a tablist component: